-(1) Fees paid to Mr. Leja are denominated in US currency.
+- (1) Mr. Bull joined the Board on May 7, 2015 and attended his first Board meeting on July 28, 2015. - (2) Fees paid to Mr. Leja are denominated in US currency.

 SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS

 Following the termination of the Phantom Unit Plan in July 2012, Tree Island has no securities authorized for issuance under equity compensation plans.